 Signs You Need to Reverse Diet

-At WAG Nutrition, our clients often ask, “how will I know when it is time to reverse diet?”.
+At WAG Nutrition, our clients often ask, “How will I know when it is time to reverse my diet? "

-There are many things that will cue your coach into knowing it’s about that time.
+Many things will cue your coach into knowing it’s about that time.
 Here are a few signs your body could give you that it’s time to reverse diet and add more calories to your routine:

-The last one is the moneymaker and where we aim to get our clients.
-After all, living on low calories forever is no fun (and no good for your long-term health)!
+The last one is the moneymaker, and this is where we aim to get our clients.
+After all, living on low calories forever is no fun (and not good for your long-term health)!

-Here are some general rules you can use to begin your reverse diet and lose body fat.
+Here are some general rules for beginning your reverse diet and losing body fat.
 Keep in mind that everybody is different.
-This is why a 1:1 nutrition coach for fat loss is a game-changer when it comes to learning what works best for your body and being patient enough to see results.
+A 1:1 nutrition coach for fat loss is a game-changer in learning what works best for your body and being patient enough to see results.

 How Often Should I Add Calories While Reverse Dieting?

-Start by increasing your daily caloric intake by 50-150 calories each week or two until you’ve reached your maintenance calorie level.
+Start by increasing your daily caloric intake by 50-150 calories each week or two until you reach your maintenance calorie level.
 This tends to be around 3% of total calories for women and 5% of total calories for men.

 Your body may take time to show a true reflection of how increased calories impact body weight and composition.
 So, if you have the time and ability, we usually recommend taking two weeks before making calorie adjustments and macro changes on a reverse diet.